project-owner/Peppy.doc/Woodware.md

 2. [**Boiled Linseed Oil**](http://www.amazon.com/Klean-Strip-Green-QLO45-Linseed-1-Quart/dp/B000I199FS).
 It's recommended to apply this oil before applying the final finish.

 3. [**Amber Shellac**](http://www.amazon.com/Rust-Oleum-Zinsser-704H-1-Quart-Shellac/dp/B002KR0HEA).
-This should be applied in the very end of the finishing process.
+It should be applied in the very end of the finishing process.

 4. [**Denatured Alcohol**](http://www.amazon.com/Klean-Strip-QSL26-Denatured-Alcohol-Quart/dp/B000SL3S6Y).
 As shellac comes very thick from the can you have to thin it using denatured alcohol.